- Brand name

 A protein, called “thrombin”, starts blood clotting.

 ANGIOMAX® is an anticoagulant.
 It prevents blood clotting by stopping thrombin from working.
+This effect gradually wears off after about two hours in most people.

-Before you use ANGIOMAX®
+Before you are given ANGIOMAX®

 When you must not be given ANGIOMAX®